 This educational activity is supported by a grant from Merck and Co, Inc.

-prIME Oncology designates this live activity for a maximum of XX AMA PRA Category 1 Credit™.
+The Postgraduate Institute for Medicine this enduring activity for a maximum of 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Method of Participation